habitat-sh/habitat/BUILDING.md

 ## VM vs. Docker development

 While the available docker images can provide a convenient contributor onboarding experience, they may not prove ideal for extensive habitat development.
 Building habitat components is a disk intensive operation.
 Mounted file systems accross network boundaries, even when confined to a single local host, can yield build times dramatically slower than building against a locally attached file system.
 Build times will be best on either a bare metal linux environment or a dedicated linux vm.
 Also note that when using vagrant to provision a vm for habitat development, it is strongly advised that you do not put your habitat repo on a synced folder or at least do not use that folder as your build target.
-You should copy or clone the repository to a local directory in order to realize much faster build times.
+The following directions clone the habitat repository into a local directory to realize faster build times.

 In the root of the project is a Vagrantfile that provisions an Ubuntu environment for Habitat development: